 Upbound recommends using OpenID Connect (OIDC) to authenticate to GCP without exchanging any private information.

-GCP doesn’t authenticate a second OIDC pool in the same projected connecting to Upbound.
+GCP doesn’t authenticate a second OIDC pool in the same project connecting to Upbound.

 Add a new Service Account to the existing pool instead.